i7xmel/A-MACHINE-LEARNING-APPROACH-FOR-EARLY-DETECTION-OF-DIABETES/README.md

 - Random Forest: 78.5%

 From the above comparison, we can observe that Random Forest gets the highest accuracy of 78.5%

-**Classification Report for Balanced Model**:
-- Class 0 has a precision of 0.82, recall of 0.68, and F1-score of 0.74.
-This means that the model did a good job of identifying a high proportion of class 0 instances that it predicted, but it missed a significant number of actual class 0 cases.
-- Class 1 has a lower precision of 0.73, recall of 0.85, and F1-score of 0.78.
-This means that the model did a good job of recalling most of the class 1 cases but it also predicted a high number of false positives.
-- The accuracy is 0.77, which means that the model was correct 77% of the time.

 ## Conclusion